Athreya2/About_Cars/README.md

 The Transmission system's main purpose is to deliver the energy form the engine to the driveshaft (which delivers the energy to the wheels).
 ![Transmission](Transmission.jpg)
 [Transmission System](https://www.moogparts.com/parts-matter/failing-driveshaft.html)]
-<storng> The transmission currently is much more sophisticated and better than the type that is going to be explained </strong>
+<strong> The transmission currently is much more sophisticated and better than the type that is going to be explained </strong>
 At the heart of it, the transmission is a system of gears that deliver power to the Drive Shaft form the Engine Shaft through the countershaft.
 The system of gears are required to limit the rpm/torque of the drive shaft.
 First of all, when your car is in neutral gear, power is transmitted to the Countershaft, but is connected to the Drive Shaft with a freely rotating gear (which cannot move the Drive Shaft)